pulibrary/orangelight/README.md

 GRAPHQL_API_URL=https://figgy-staging.princeton.edu/graphql FIGGY_URL=https://figgy-staging.princeton.edu bundle exec rails s
 ```

-## Local development with browse tables
+## Local development with browse lists

 To start up a copy of the project with a solr index of fixture data
 ```bash